Examples of Legal Issues in the Workplace

-Employers must understand what is considered legal in the workplace to respect their employees and operate successfully.
-As a law firm that practices business and corporate law, Ritter Spencer Cheng is well-versed in the rules that govern a place of employment.
+Employers must understand what is legal to respect their employees and operate successfully.
+As a law firm that practices business and corporate law, Ritter Spencer Cheng PLLC is well-versed in the rules that govern a place of employment.
 With help from an experienced attorney, business owners can avoid common legal issues in the workplace and maintain a decent corporate reputation.
 Read below to learn more.

 Injury or Illness

-Any injury or illness that occurs in a workplace because of a job’s working conditions is considered work-related by the Occupational Safety and Health Administration (OSHA).
-If an employee is injured or becomes ill because of work or if a work-related situation greatly aggravates an existing condition, the victim can file a claim against their employer to try and receive worker’s compensation
+The Occupational Safety and Health Administration (OSHA) considers any injury or illness that occurs in a workplace because of a job’s working conditions work-related.
+If an employee is injured or becomes ill because of work or a work-related situation greatly aggravates an existing condition, the victim can file a claim against their employer to try and receive worker’s compensation.

 Common examples of work-related injuries and illnesses include hearing loss, stress-related injuries, overuse injuries, and occupational diseases.
-Situations that do not qualify for worker’s compensation include
+Situations that may not qualify for worker’s compensation include

-• The employee was at the place of business as a member of the public
+• Injuries that occur when the employee was at the place of business as a member of the public

 • Symptoms surface at work but are the result of a non-work incident